ankitk50/ankitk50.github.io/_posts/2020-05-10-Past_Projects.md

 ## Project 1: Bus arrival detection using BLE beacons and acoustics

-The project aimed at tracking the position of a bus approaching a bus-stop using Bluetooth Low Energy (BLE).
+The project aimed at tracking the position of a bus approaching a bus-stop using Blue-tooth Low Energy (BLE).

 **Prototype**

-The protoype was built over a raspberry-pi 4.
+The prototype was built over a raspberry-pi 4.
 A 16x2 LCD screen was used to display details of beacons in range.

 <p align="center">
 <img src="/blog/assets/hmsoft-min.jpg" width="400" height="255" alt="Buss arrival detection">